websanco/liferay-learn/docs/dxp/7.x/en/system-administration/virtual-instances/users.md

 ## Personal Menu

-The Personal Menu configuration entry specifies whether personal applications use the same look and feel as the current site or if they should use the look and feel of the My Dashboard pages instead.
+The Personal Menu configuration entry specifies whether personal applications use the same look and feel as the current Site or if they should use the look and feel of the My Dashboard pages instead.
 You can also specify whether the personal menu appears in the Control Menu by toggling the *Show in Control Menu* option on and off.

 ![Configure the Personal Menu at the instance scope.](./users/images/01.png)

 ## Default User Associations

-The Default User Associations configuration entry defines the default Sites, Organization Sites, Roles, and User Groups you want all new Users assigned to automatically.
-By default, new Users are only assigned to the Users Role.
-User groups are handy tools for pre-populating your Users' private Sites with pages, assigning Roles and permissions, and managing site membership.
-If you update this configuration after your Users have created their accounts, you can apply the updates to existing Users by checking the *Apply to Existing Users* checkbox.
-Changes take effect the next time the User signs in.
+The Default User Associations configuration entry defines the Sites, Organization Sites, Roles, and User Groups all Users are assigned to by default.
+By default, new Users receive only the Users Role.
+User groups can pre-populate Users' private Sites with pages, assign Roles and permissions, and manage Site membership.
+If you update this configuration after your Users have created their accounts, click the *Apply to Existing Users* checkbox to update existing Users.
+Changes take effect the next time Users sign in.

 ![Specify the default associations for all the instance's new Users.](./users/images/02.png)